run-ai/docs/docs/Administrator/Cluster-Setup/Exposing-Cluster-Services-via-Ingress.md

 There are a number of cases where you want to expose services running on the cluster.
 A few of them are:

-*   Allow Researchers who work with containers to expose ports to access the container from remote using tools such as a _Jupyter notebook_ or _PyCharm_
+*   Allow Researchers who work with containers to expose ports to access the container from remote using tools such as a _Jupyter_ _notebook_ or _PyCharm_
 *   Integrate a Researcher authentication mechanism such as an organizational user directory.

-The Kubernetes mechanism for exposing services is called _Ingress._
+The Kubernetes mechanism for exposing services is called _Ingress_.

 ## Ingress

 Ingress allows access to Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.
-More information about ingress can be found <a href="https://kubernetes.io/docs/concepts/services-networking/ingress/" rel="noopener" target="_blank">here</a>
+More information about ingress can be found <a href="https://kubernetes.io/docs/concepts/services-networking/ingress/" rel="noopener" target="_blank">here</a>.

 ## Requirements